antmicro/kenning/docs/source/json-scenarios.md

 # Defining optimization pipelines in Kenning

 {{project}} blocks (specified in the [](kenning-api) can be configured either via command line (see [](cmd-usage)), or via configuration files, specified in JSON format.
-The latter approach allows the user to create more advance and easy-to-reproduce scenarios for model deployment.
+The latter approach allows the user to create more advanced and easy-to-reproduce scenarios for model deployment.
-Most of all, various optimizers available through Kenning can be chained to utilize various optimizations to get better performing models.
+Most notably, various optimizers available through Kenning can be chained to utilize various optimizations and get better performing models.

-One of the most commonly used scenarios in Kenning is optimizing and compiling the model.
+One of the scenarios most commonly used in Kenning is model optimization and compilation.
 It can be done using {{json_compilation_script}}.

 ## JSON specification

-{{json_compilation_script}} takes the specification of optimization and testing flow in a JSON format.
+The {{json_compilation_script}} takes the specification of optimization and testing flow in a JSON format.
 The root element of the JSON file is a dictionary that can have the following keys:

 * `model_wrapper` - **mandatory field**, accepts dictionary as a value that defines the [](modelwrapper-api) object for the deployed model (provides I/O processing, optionally model).
 * `dataset` - **mandatory field**, accepts dictionary as a value that defines the [](dataset-api) object for model optimization and evaluation.
-* `optimizers` - *optional field*, accepts list of dictionaries specifying sequence of [](optimizer-api)-based optimizations applied on the model.
+* `optimizers` - *optional field*, accepts a list of dictionaries specifying the sequence of [](optimizer-api)-based optimizations applied to the model.
-* `runtime_protocol` - *optional field*, defines the [](runtimeprotocol-api) object used to communicate with the remote target platform.
+* `runtime_protocol` - *optional field*, defines the [](runtimeprotocol-api) object used to communicate with a remote target platform.
 * `runtime` - *optional field* (**required** when `optimizers` are provided), defines the [](runtime-api)-based object that will infer the model on target device.

 Each dictionary in above fields consists of: